 Data Presently in the Guide

-The Guide currently covers 14 organizations that have plastic pollution as one of their significant or sole concerns.
+The Guide currently covers 14 organizations with plastic pollution as a significant or sole concern.
 Here are some of the prominent entries:

 National Oceanic and Atmospheric Administration (1970; Washington)

 NOAA issues many hundreds of reports and studies related to plastic pollution.
 Its Marine Debris Program is one of its units having plastic pollution as a key focus.
 The 2021-2025 strategic plan has 7 goals: 1) Prevention; 2) Removal; 3) Research; 4) Response; 5) Coordination; 6) Monitoring; 7) Detection

 Engages in extensive research on plastic pollution, including three reports issued so far in 2021, such as “Modelling Microplastics in the River Thames: Sources, Sinks, and Policy Implications” (19p) in a special issue of Water, a journal published by MDPI.